You’re determined to get in shape while at home. That's great!

 This power tower and pull up station is lightweight, easily portable, and compact enough to fit into small apartments and even basements with low ceilings.

-Most users claim that its heavy duty steel frame with a nice powder coating for additional protection is ultra sturdy and stable without any jiggling, creaking, or bending during workouts, even with the pull-up bar at the highest level.
+Most of our users claimed that its heavy duty steel frame with a nice powder coating for additional protection is ultra sturdy and stable without any jiggling, creaking, or bending during workouts, even with the pull-up bar at the highest level.

 The non-slip rubber foot pads for floor protection may help you feel confident that the station base is planted firmly on the ground while working out.